Skip to content

 Global Webhook URL

-• Set in the Settings section
+• Set in the Settings section.

-• Applies to all campaigns by default
+• Applies to all campaigns by default.

 Campaign-Specific Webhook URL

-• Can be configured in each campaign's Advanced settings
+• Configured in each campaign's Advanced settings.

-• Overrides the global webhook URL for that specific campaign
+• Overrides the global webhook URL for that specific campaign.

 To set up webhooks